 The Watchtower issue under consideration makes mention of the last days several times.
 Jehovah’s Witnesses bandy the phrase about quite freely and it is always assumed that the period began in 1914.
 But did you know that Jesus never used the expression “last days”?
 As a matter of fact, the phrase only appears in the New World Translation in four places.

 In the previous blog entry it was put before the reader that the variously expressed prophetic time periods in Daniel and Revelation reveal the interval from the time that Satan is initially ousted from heaven until the new covenant is concluded and afterwards Satan is locked in the abyss.
 That being the case, ask yourself: Is it even reasonable that the so-called last days should last for decades or even a century or more?
 If that is genuinely what God intended to convey, why not just call it the last decades?

 For that matter, ought not the “conclusion of the system of things” bring about some sort of a perceivable conclusion?
 That is to say, it is true that since 1914 there have been two terrible world wars and many other wars and hardships.
 But at the same time great scientific and medical advances have also been made and there has been a relatively long period of prosperity, so that the world’s population has grown nearly 7-fold over the past century.
 What evidence can Jehovah’s Witnesses point to as convincing proof that this system has been in a state of conclusion since 1914?

 The Watchtower has already been forced to redefine what Jesus meant by the generation that would not pass away.
 But are words used in the Bible really so hard to understand?
 Since the Bible also expresses the 3 ½ years in an equivalent of days – as in 1,260 days etc., is it not more sensible that this period of time is the actual duration of the last days and the conclusion of the system of things?
-(A previous article considered the related phrase: the final part of the days.)

 Now consider the usage of “the last days” in context.